gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 Further, for our Cloud offering, we don't perform account resets as a policy.
 The only recourse for a customer is to delete their cluster & deploy a new one.
 This inevitably leads to data loss.

-On-prem customers could work around this "locked out" state by manually instrumenting the auth process using tctl.
+On-prem customers could work around this "locked out" state by running `tctl` locally on the auth server to create a new admin user.

 ## Details